losrobbos/react-openstreetmap-demo/README.md

 This example shows you how to display a map using:

-- Leaflet - a vanilla JS library for displaying maps)
+- Leaflet - a vanilla JS library for displaying maps
 - React-Leaflet - a wrapper for Leaflet, so you can use components for displaying maps

 The Leaflet library uses the <b>Openstreetmaps API</b> under the hood.

-So you do not need to make any API calls to display map locations.
+So you do not need to make any API calls on your own to display maps & map locations!
+Isn't that nice?

+All you need are "geo location" points: a point on the world map specified by a pair of "latitude" and "logitude"

-All you need are geo-location points with latitude and logitude and place those with the "Marker" component on the Map.
+Such a geo location you can place the "Marker" component on your React-Leaflet map.
+Et voila!
+Checkout the code and try for yourself...

-How to convert real addresses into a Latitude / Longitude map point??
+## How to convert a real address into a Latitude / Longitude geo location??

-You can again use openstreetmap for this.
-The package "node-open-geocoder" provides you with that service out of the box - it will take over all the calls to openstreetmap under the hood for ya:
+You can use openstreetmap for this too!

+The package "node-open-geocoder" provides you with that service out of the box - it will take over all the calls to openstreetmap under the hood for ya to convert an address into a map point:

 `npm i node-open-geocoder`